bernardhamann/generator-express/README.md

 A nodejs express generator for Yeoman based on generator-express.
 This just adds some customisations that I needed like support for stylus with Jeet, Rupture and Nib.
 If you dont need these changes I recommend using the original package

+## Instalation

+npm i generator-yebobase

 ## Features

 - Basic or MVC style file structure
-- CoffeeScript Support
+- CoffeeScript (not supported)
-- Gulp or Grunt build tools with file watching and livereload
+- Gulp build tool with file watching and livereload
 - .editorconfig for consistent coding styles within text editors
 - Support View engines:
   - Jade